Taking the First Step

 Round 4Application Deadline

-We require a $150 application fee from all applicants, due at the time the application is submitted.
-U.S. military service members and veterans will receive an automatic application fee waiver generated upon submission of the application.
+We require a $175 application fee from all MBA applicants.
+U.S. Military service members and veterans will receive an automatic application fee waiver generated upon submission of the application.
 Do not submit an application fee if you meet the criteria, we are unable to process a reimbursement.
 We do not issue retroactive waivers.

-Applicants to Goizueta Business School are required to take the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE).
+Applicants to Goizueta's MS in Business Analytics are required to take the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE).

 You are encouraged to take the GMAT or GRE early in your application process so that if you do not perform as well as you would like, you have the ability to retake the exam prior to any deadlines.